jnsaksham11/WiDS2024---Virtual-Mouse-Volume-Control-using-Hand-Gestures/README.md

 ### Notes:
 - Practice coding alongside the tutorials.
-- Don't hesitate to refer back to the documentation or videos when in doubt.
+- Don’t hesitate to ask any doubts to us.
-- Collaboration and asking questions are key to mastering new skills.

-Happy learning!